monsoonmaelstrom/book2/book2.md

 “Okay.”

-I close my eyes and focus my attention on Liam, trying to pick out the areas where I can feel my mother’s magic layer across him.
+I close my eyes and focus my attention on Liam, trying to pick out the areas where I can feel my mother’s magic layered across him.
 When I finally pick up on it, I realize it’s been right in front of me the entire time.
 It’s covering him like a spiderweb—clinging and practically invisible until the light hits it just so.
 It’s massive, and it trails away from him, back to her, I assume.

 This would be a lot easier if I was doing it from her side of things and I could just try to pick it up off of her and move it onto me.
 But that will never happen.
 I think this is going to be a lot messier than I was hoping.
 I’m slightly less sure the outcome is going to be positive, but not enough to stop me from trying it anyway.

+Hubris.

-The best I can do is look how it’s clinging to Liam, and guess what it looks like on my mother’s end.
+The best I can do is look at how it’s clinging to Liam, and guess what it looks like on my mother’s end.
 I’m going to have to hold that guess firmly in place as I grab onto the magic and pull it to me really, really hard, really, really fast before I slam it into place and hope for a good outcome.
 Hope that I got it right.
 Hope that it’s close enough and that I’m close enough.

 Awesome.